-Boiling Point: At or near the boiling point of the fluid the temperature stability is difficult to maintain.
+Boiling Point: At or near the boiling point of the fluid, the temperature stability is difficult to maintain.
 Fuming or evaporation is excessive.
-Large amounts of heater power may be required to maintain the temperature because of the heat of vaporization.
+Large amounts of heater power may be required because of the heat of vaporization.

 Decomposition: The temperature may reach a point at which decomposition of the fluid begins.
 Further increasing the temperature may accelerate decomposition to the point of danger or impracticality.
-Silicone oils can oxidize, causing the fluid to thicken.
-Replace at the first sign of increasing viscosity.